Skip to content

 Labor

-If your packaging needs to be assembled, glued, or have labor interact with it in someway, you need to know what that costs and the production time associated with it.
+If your packaging needs to be assembled, glued, or have labor interact with it in some way, you need to know the costs and the production time associated with it.

 Finding a company that offers Co-Packing can help you find ways to cut costs.